platformatic/platformatic/docs/Overview.md

 ![Platformatic DB Architecture](./images/Platformatic_DB_Diagram_(Light_Mode).png)

-Platformatic DB can expose a SQL database by dynamically mapping it to REST/OpenAPI and GraphQL endpoints.
+Platformatic DB can expose an SQL database by dynamically mapping it to REST/OpenAPI and GraphQL endpoints.
 It supports a limited subset of the SQL query language, but also allows developers to add their own custom routes and resolvers.